 In 2003 we recruited a Cadillac De Ville to provide comfortable taxi service for elderly parents.
 Now, after 14 years, Old Squeaky is on its second engine and the windows and seats have developed memory issues.
-It was time for a change, so we decided to look at a one-owner FIAT Abarth, offered at the local Chevy dealership.
+It was time for a change, so we contacted Tonys Auto Removal to sell the car for the best price and decided to look at a one-owner FIAT Abarth, offered at the local Chevy dealership.
 While we waited for a salesman who could drive a stick, I remembered commuting in my Alfa Romeo Milano Verde years ago, when the highways were not so crowded.
 It was great fun, except for the time I watched a driveline donut flying away in my rear view mirror.
 With today’s congestion I wasn’t sure about driving a stick again on a daily basis.

 The Abarth was surprisingly roomy inside.
 Muscle memory kicked in, the gears shifted easily and I took off to the snarl of the Abarth exhaust.
 What a hoot!
 The salesman gripped the seat and shouted “I love the way you drive!” – but I could barely hear him over the exhaust.
 When it was Richard’s turn I handed over the keys and tried to stop grinning.
 Could I drive this car daily?
 You bet!
 Let others focus on Facebook while sitting in silent blobs of metal, plastic and rubber.
 Driving with a stick is what I think of as ‘mindful’ driving.